Skip the antibacterial soap and use plain soap and water instead. Here’s why.

 Killing “99.9% of germs” may sound good, but do 99.9% of those germs need to be killed?
 When it comes to our microbiome, cleaner isn’t always better.

-It’s said that our current generation has 1/3 less variety of gut bacteria compared to our parents and grandparents generations.
+It’s said that our current generation has around one-third less variety of gut bacteria compared to our parents and grandparents generations.

 Researchers looking at the gut microbiome of children with allergy versus without, noted that the intestinal flora of allergic children showed the presence of aerobic bacteria, coliforms and Staphylococcus, while children without showed the presence of Lactobacilli and Bifidobacteria spp.
 It is believed that these latter bacteria species prime our immune system, and protect our gut mucosal integrity, which in turn help prevent atopic diseases and other immune-related conditions.

 The ‘Hygiene Hypothesis’ (first proposed in 1989) is the idea that the decline in our exposure to microbes, due to clean water and food, sanitization, antibiotics, harsh environmental cleaning products, urban living and birth practices is a significant factor in the increasing prevalence of atopic diseases like dermatitis, allergy, and asthma.

 Superbugs & Resistant Bacteria

 Antibacterial products like soaps are believed to be even more problematic, as researchers now suspect they may play a part in the rise of antibiotic-resistant bacteria (superbugs).
 As quoted in the Daily Mail;

 Researchers found that triclosan, a chemical found in soap, toothpaste and cleaning products, could be making bacteria more immune to antibiotics.